-The eye-catching water feature at this jungle destination outside Ubud has been named world’s best swimming pool more than once, and it’s simple to see why.
+The eye-catching water feature at this jungle destination outside Ubud has been named the world’s best swimming pool more than once, and it’s simple to see why.
 With its two organically shaped tiers and water cascading from one to the next, you and your hubby will feel like you’re floating over the treetops as you play under the hot sun in the cooling water.

 Hotel Villa Honegg, Switzerland

-The five-star boutique Hotel Villa Honegg high above Lake Lucerne affords impeccable views throughout, but none is perhaps as jaw-dropping as those from the infinity-edge pool—with a whirlpool in the middle!—that seems to jut into the clouds.
+The five-star boutique Hotel Villa Honegg high above Lake Lucerne affords impeccable views throughout, but none is perhaps as jaw-dropping as those from the infinity-edge pool—with a whirlpool in the middle—that seems to jut out into the clouds.
 Year-round, it clocks in at a steamy 93 degrees, ensuring the heat will stay turned up between you and your love.

 Jade Mountain, St. Lucia